Fairlay/Bitcoin-Betting/README.md

 ## Mobile Support

 It is recommended to use the App MetaMask on all mobile devices to safeguard one's private keys and use their browser to be able to easily sign requests.
-User Experience with regular browsers and other Wallets can be frustrating on certain devices.
+User Experience with regular browsers and other wallets can be frustrating on certain devices.

 ## No Personal Data Collection